FashionablyNate/nathanspelts.com/content/blog/CANG-Phys-Sim/index.md

 *A demonstration of birds*

 I had a lot of fun with this project and learned a lot about working with others.
 I feel like I didn't get too technical with my explanations.
-If you think it was too technical or not technical enough, go ahead and send me an email and tell me about it!
+If you think it was too technical or not technical enough, go ahead and send me an <a href="mailto: nate@nathanspelts.com">email</a> and tell me about it!
 Even if you don't have a specific comment, I'd love to hear that someone actually read this and enjoyed it!
 Thanks for your time. :)